Trepan-Debuggers/python3-trepan/docs/options.rst

   Try using the Python prompt_toolkit module.

 ``--no-prompt-toolkit``
-   Do not use prompt_toolkit
+   Do not use prompt_toolkit.

 ``--``
-   Use this to separate debugger options from any options your Python script has.
+   Use this to separate debugger options from any options your Python script to be debugged has.